sheffield-bioinformatics-core/somatic-variants/index.md

 ```

 The meaning of each key can be discovered by looking at the header for the file. e.g. `##FORMAT=<ID=DP,Number=1,Type=Integer,Description="Read depth">`.
 So this variant has a total of 27 bases covering it.
-The `INFO` values are *variant-specific*,

-The final column in the file describes the calls for the NORMAL and TUMOUR samples.
+The final two columns in the file describes the calls for the NORMAL and TUMOUR samples respectively.
 In the sample column (`NORMAL`) for the first variant we see the entry

 ```
 1/1:.:16:0,16:0,2:0,14
 ```

-These are values separated by a `:` character and they are interpreted in the same order as dictated by the FORMAT column which is `GT:GQ:DP:AD:ADF:ADR`
+These are values separated by a `:` character and they are interpreted in the same order as dictated by the FORMAT column; which is `GT:GQ:DP:AD:ADF:ADR`

 ```
 ##FORMAT=<ID=GT,Number=1,Type=String,Description=Genotype>